RonenNess/stinput/README.md

 ### Update

-For StInput to work properly, you must update it every frame of your main loop, at the end of the frame.
+For StInput to work properly, you must update it every frame of your main loop, **at the end of your update function**.
 To do so, call `endFrame()`:

 ```js
 input.endFrame();